 In foodservice and hospitality, wage growth outpaced inflation in 2021 and 2022, a stark contrast to most industries, which saw wages lag behind increases in the consumer price index.

-This trend may be due to a gradual loosening of the labor market, meaning the number of job openings and job seekers is converging as employment nears pre-COVID-19 levels.
 According to one working paper from the National Bureau of Economic Research, high turnover, low unemployment and a high number of job openings per applicant in low-wage sectors was significant enough to measurably decrease worker pay inequality through wage growth.

 These graphs will be updated monthly, and we will refresh our analysis to reflect changes in major labor market trends.